Devil o' the Highlands

 Event overview

 The Devil o' the Highlands Footrace is a point-to-point trail ultramarathon on Saturday 25 April 2026.
-The course follows the West Highland Way from Tyndrum to Fort William and covers 42 miles / 69 km with a total ascent of 6500 ft (1981 m).
-The route is way-marked, around 95% trail and 5% road, and has a 12 hour time limit.
-Entries accept female, male, and nonbinary runners; the entry fee is £100 and the minimum age is 20.
+The route follows the West Highland Way from Tyndrum to Fort William.
+The distance is 42 miles (69 km) with a total ascent of 6,500 ft (1,981 m).
+The event is way-marked so navigation is not required and the surface is approximately 95% trail and 5% road.
+The overall time limit for finishing is 12 hours.
+Visit the organization's website for the most recent information.

 Race information